coatsy/coding-workshop/maze/maze3.md

 To enable Scratch to work with the micro:bit you need to:

-1. install software on your computer,
+1. Install software on your computer
-2. update the software running on the micro:bit,
+2. Update the software running on the micro:bit,
-3. add the micro:bit extension to Scratch,
+3. Add the micro:bit extension to Scratch
+4. Start micro:bit Connection
-4. and finally, verify the micro:bit extension installed
+5. Verify the micro:bit extension installed
+6. Connect the Battery Pack

 #### Step 1.
 Install and start Scratch Link you to your computer